stsiwo/android-concept/README.md

 define more narrower interface (function): 'get(id)', 'find(id)', 'add(entity)'

+__coordinating persistent logic__ such as if data is stale, request to the remote API, if cache data is available, use cache instead of sending an API request.

 ##### cache (in-memory)

 use cache once you fetch the data from api because: